International Depositary Authority of Canada (IDAC)

 Depositor Checks and Renewal of Stocks

-It is the responsibility of the depositor to furnish a sufficient quantity of the material for the specified period of time.
+It is the responsibility of the depositor to furnish a sufficient quantity of the material for the specified period of storage time.
 If a culture or other biological material should become non-viable or be destroyed during the effective term of the deposit, it is the responsibility of the depositor to replace it with viable material.
-We may consider, for a fee, to replenish the material on behalf of the depositor, however, it is the responsibility of the depositor to authenticate the material prepared and to inform the IDAC of the results.
+We may consider, for a fee, to replenish the material on behalf of the depositor, however, it is the responsibility of the depositor to authenticate the material we have prepared matches the original and to inform the IDAC of their validation results.
 Whichever method is used for renewal of stocks we will maintain a portion of the material originally submitted for deposit.

 Administrative Requirements and Procedures